 To the RSC he described it as an “experiment in which year-to-year variation in flowering times and other phenomena would be examined in relation to variation in climate.”
 He stated that it “presented the botanist the opportunity of studying problems analogous to those which a city presents to the sociologist - that is, the interactions of living organisms inhabiting the same locality, adapting themselves to different conditions, maintaining their ground against rival or yielding to unfavorable conditions.”
 (6)

 Below: Gathering of women from the Ladies Auxiliary of the Natural History Society of New Brunswick at the summer property of George U. Hay at Ingleside, the location of his Wild Garden circa 1890.
 Hay is at the back of the group on the verandah.

 On his trips to remote parts of the province he would collect plants for transplant to his garden.
-He also made a study of fungi of New Brunswick, many were mushrooms growing in or near his garden.
-This the same type of procedure undertaken by Eloise Butler for her wild botanic garden.
+He also made a study of fungi of New Brunswick - many were mushrooms growing in or near his garden.
+This was the same type of procedure undertaken by Eloise Butler for her wild botanic garden.
 Eloise wrote of her visit that the garden was “of vivid interest” but her wild garden was “superior” as it was larger, open to the public, and did not get flooded out periodically by a small brook.
 (7)